ckaestne/seai/lectures/07_risks_ii/risks_ii.md

 ----
 ## Fault Tree Analysis & AI

-* Increaseingly used in automotive, aeronautics, industrial control systems, etc.,
+* AI is increaseingly used in safety-critical domains such as automotive, aeronautics, industrial control systems, etc.,
 * AI is just one part of the system
 <!-- .element: class="fragment" -->
 * AI will EVENTUALLY make mistakes